Doc Martin: Spain

 Notro Films produced a Spanish version under the title Doctor Mateo for Antena 3 Televisión.
 The lead role of Dr. Mateo Sancristobal was played by Gonzalo de Castro.
-It aired in 2009 and was shot in Lastres, Asturias, called the fictional village of San Martín del Sella.
+It premiered in 2009 and was shot in Lastres, Asturias, called the fictional village of San Martín del Sella.

 United States

-In May 2025, Fox gave the series order of an American version under the title Best Medicine.
-The lead role of Doctor Martin Best will be played by Josh Charles.
-Liz Tuccillo serves as a writer and executive producer the series alongside Ben Silverman and Rodney Ferrell of Propagate Content, as well as the original series’ producers Mark Crowdy and Philippa Braithwaite.
-The series is slated to premiere in January 6, 2026.
-Clunes will make a guest appearance in the series.
+In May 2025, Fox gave a series order to an American version under the title Best Medicine.
+The lead role of Doctor Martin Best is played by Josh Charles.
+Liz Tuccillo serves as a writer and executive producer the series alongside Ben Silverman and Rodney Ferrell of Propagate Content, as well as the original series' producers Mark Crowdy and Philippa Braithwaite.
+The series premiered on January 4, 2026.
+Clunes made a guest appearance in the series as Martin Best's father, Doctor Robert Best.

 Home media

 Series 1, 2 and 3 and "On the Edge" were released separately in Region 1 and 2 and in the "complete Series 1 to 3" box set.
 Series 3 was released on 2 February 2010 and Series 4 was released in Region 1 and 2 on 6 July 2010.
 Series 5 was released in Region 1 on 5 June 2012 and Region 2 on 5 March 2012.
 A complete box set of Series 1-5 is also available in Region 2.
 Series 6 of Doc Martin was released in Region 1 in December 2013 and in the UK (Region 2) on 24 March 2014.

 Series 7 of Doc Martin was released on DVD/Blu-ray in Region 1 on 8 December 2015 and in the UK (Region 2) on 16 November 2015.

-In Region 4, Series 1, 2, 4, and "On the Edge" were released separately and in a nine-disc box set entitled "Doc Martin: Comedy Cure", as well as an earlier seven-disc box set not including Series 4.
+In Region 4, Series 1, 2, 3, 4, and "On the Edge" were released separately and in a nine-disc box set entitled "Doc Martin: Comedy Cure", as well as an earlier seven-disc box set not including Series 4.
 The two Sky Pictures telefilms were individually released in Region 4 (as "Doc Martin: Volume 1" and "Doc Martin: Volume 2, the Legend of the Cloutie") on the Magna Pacific label.

 In Region 1, Series 1 was released in June 2007 by Image Entertainment of Chatsworth, CA as a 2-DVD set (Catalogue No. ID3505PKDVD) simply titled Doc Martin.